ryasmi/rulr/src/sanitizationRules/sanitizeNumberFromString/readme.md

 This function uses `rulr.isNumberAsString` and can be used when you want to sanitize an input to be a string containing a number as shown in the example below.
 This function is a higher order rule as it uses a sub-rule to validate input that is a number.
 This function should only throw `rulr.InvalidNumberAsStringError` and errors from the sub-rule.

+Note: `sanitizeNumberAsString` is deprecated, please use `sanitizeNumberFromString` instead.

 ```ts
 import * as rulr from 'rulr'